NataliaCzeladka/celestial-buddies/README.md

 - To easily find the latest information and updates e.g., upcoming events, new learning resources.
 - To easily find and revisit user's favourite content.
-- To access community and to get in touch with other members - feature available in the future when the site expands.
+- To access community and to get in touch with other members.

 ## Design